 Advertisement

-While she was complimentary of the film, she added that it should have been given disclaimers and that the book should have had them too.
-When Zazon read the book, she said she thought she was diving into a “girlypop love story” and was given whiplash by the plot.
-She added that there was a risk of romanticizing intimate partner violence and that while she felt this was intentional in the It Ends With Us story, she felt like Blake Lively’s behaviour and the lack of disclaimers in the film and in the book could contribute to “desensitization.”
+While she was complimentary of the film, she added that it should have been given disclaimers and that the book should have had them, too.
+When Zazon read the book, she thought she was diving into a “girlypop love story” and was given whiplash by the plot.
+She added that there was a risk of romanticizing intimate partner violence and that while she felt this was intentional in the It Ends With Us story, she felt like Blake Lively’s behaviour and the lack of disclaimers in the film and in the book could contribute to “desensitisation.”

 In a review of the film published by Rolling Stone, culture writer CT Jones suggests Colleen Hoover’s novel was inherently flawed in an article titled How Do You Make A Domestic Violence Movie?
 Not Like ‘It Ends With Us.”